tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 The dashboard consists of two main views.
 The **Drop Down View** is situated on the left side of the dashboard.
-This view shows basic information in a static format for your various AWS services.
+This view shows basic information such as instance ID's and whether or not the service is running in a static format for your various AWS services.
 The **Visualization View** is situated in the center.
-This view visualizes your AWS services and displays relevant information for each service.
+This view visualizes your AWS services and displays similar, relevant information for each service.

 **Currently supported AWS services will be visible if they are running on your account.**